Top 21 Sights in the Walled City of Famagusta – Northern Cyprus

 The castle, as seen today, which replaced the original from 1310, was reconstructed by Nicolao Foscarino, a Venetian captain, in 1492.
 The castle is said to have been home to Lieutenant Christoforo Moro, the Governor of Cyprus in the early 16th Century and inspired Shakespeare’s Othello.
 It wasn’t open to the public on the 4 times I passed it.

-Othello Castle Bastion in Famagusta
+Othello Castle in Famagusta

-Othello Castle Bastion in Famagusta
+walls of the Othello Castle in Famagusta

 18. Porta del Mare and St. Anthony Church